 - 1. Willful conduct that significantly disrupts the rights of others to an education, including conduct that interferes with a teacher's ability to teach or communicate effectively with students in a class or with the ability of other students to learn; - 2.
+Willful conduct that endangers surrounding persons, including school district employees, the student or other students, or the property of the school;

+- 3. Willful violation of any school rules, regulations, policies or procedures, including the Code of Student Conduct in this policy; or - 4.
+Other conduct, which in the discretion of the teacher or administration, requires removal of the student from class.

+Such removal shall be for at least one (1) activity period or class period of instruction for a given course of study and shall not exceed five (5) such periods.

+A student must be removed from class immediately if the student engages in assault or violent behavior.
+"Assault" is an act done with intent to cause fear in another of immediate bodily harm or death; or the intentional infliction of, or attempt to inflict, bodily harm upon another.
+The removal from class shall be for a period of time deemed appropriate by the principal, in consultation with the teacher.

-Willful conduct that endangers surrounding persons, including school district employees, the student or other students, or the property of the school; - 3.
-Willful violation of any school rules, regulations, policies or procedures, including the Code of Student Conduct in this policy; or - 4.
-Other conduct, which in the discretion of the teacher or administration, requires removal of the student from class. - 5.
-Such removal shall be for at least one (1) activity period or class period of instruction for a given course of study and shall not exceed five (5) such periods. - B. If a student is removed from class more than ten (10) times in a school year, the school district shall notify the parent or guardian of the student's tenth removal from class and make reasonable attempts to convene a meeting with the student's parent or guardian to discuss the problem that is causing the student to be removed from class.
+B. If a student is removed from class more than ten (10) times in a school year, the school district shall notify the parent or guardian of the student's tenth removal from class and make reasonable attempts to convene a meeting with the student's parent or guardian to discuss the problem that is causing the student to be removed from class.

-I. DISMISSAL
+IX.
+DISMISSAL